 - Preparation of teacher candidates with evidence-based pedagogy and best practices through carefully designed methods courses

-- Cohort model situated in professional development schools (PDSs) with support from clinical teachers (mentor teachers), site coordinators (building liaisons), and site professors (university supervisors)
+- Cohort model situated in professional partnership schools (PPSs) with support from cooperating teachers (mentor teachers), site coordinators (building liaisons), and university supervisors

 - Set sequence of courses from May to May, commonly known as the Professional Year